-Earth Day is an important calendar event that we celebrate anually.
+Earth Day is an important calendar event that we celebrate annually.
 Reminding us of environmental protection by committing ourselves in doing our share to take care of our Mother Earth.
-To take part of this event, I prepare this fun activity for preschooler.
+To take part in this event, I prepare this fun activity for preschoolers ages 3 to 6.
 Below you can find photos of four trash sorting activity.
-It is categorized into four different elements of waste we normally dispose in a regular basis such as Aluminum, Plastic, Compost and Paper/Cardboard.
+It is categorized into four different elements of waste we normally dispose of on a regular basis such as Aluminum, Plastic, Compost, and Paper/Cardboard.

 *This blog contains affiliate links that we enjoy using in our homeschool journey (see my disclosure policy.)